rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

 IDE: [IntelliJ IDEA 14.1.4](https://www.jetbrains.com/idea/download/)

-The next thing would be to configure maven for the user.
-Navigate to your `${user.home}/.m2/settings.xml` and add the following <localRepository> tag to the `<settings>` block
+The next thing would be to configure Maven for the user.
+Navigate to your `${user.home}/.m2/settings.xml` and add the following <localRepository> tag to the `<settings>` block.

     <localRepository>/path/to/local/repo/</localRepository>

- This path is the directory where all the maven dependencies would be downloaded and a good practice is to have the default value `${user.home}/.m2/repository/`
+ This path is the directory where all the Maven dependencies would be downloaded and a good practice is to have the default value `${user.home}/.m2/repository/`.

 For developing a Jenkins plugin, developers need to have a `<pluginGroup>` and a jenkins `<profile>` in the `${user.home}/.m2/settings.xml`.
 Post these